Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 The Go programming language was designed by Google engineers who wanted a language that provided the efficiency of C++ but was easier to learn, write, read, and deploy.

-Go's creators drew inspiration from C++ and tried to make a language that had the advantages of other languages, but did not have its cons.
+Go's creators drew inspiration from C++ and tried to make a language that had the advantages over other languages, but did not have its cons.

 Go combines the benefits of languages such as C (static typing and runtime), Python, and JavaScript (simplicity).